Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

 5. [Track the position of each moving object](#4-track-the-position-of-each-moving-object),
 6. [Compute the velocity of each object](#6-compute-the-velocity-of-each-object).

+**NOTE: You must test your new program (`motionTracking.py`) with the 3 videos I provided.
+You can use other videos too, but you must at least demonstrate that your code works with the one I provided."**

 # 1. Changes of illumination